ProgrammerKrot/ProgrammerKrot/README.md

 You might tell me to touch grass, but surprise—I actually have hobbies!
 I play the ukulele (not professionally, but still), geek out over Data Science (if you know something mind-blowing, spill the tea), and dabble in business management.
 Okay, okay... maybe I *do* need to touch grass.

 On the academic side, I applied to several universities and got accepted by ESSEC, CentraleSupélec, Paris-Saclay, RHIT, NYIT, Reed, and Vrije.
 Now, fingers crossed, I become a proud student at UPorto! 🚀
+(but my true love is Cisco and Yandex)

 Also, fun fact: I can probably debug your soul better than your code.
 Just saying.
 </i></p>